 Here’s how to stream Eddie’s Million Dollar Cook-Off right now and everything you need to know about the original Disney Channel movie:

 How to Stream ‘Eddie’s Million Dollar Cook-Off’ – Exclusively on Disney+

 Eddie’s Million Dollar Cook-Off is one of the classic Disney Channel original movies that will be streaming exclusively on Disney’s new subscription streaming service, Disney+.

-You can sign up for a 7-day free trial of Disney+ HERE, which will allow you to stream Eddie’s Million Dollar Cook-Off and hundreds of other movies and shows on your computer, phone, tablet, smart TV or streaming device.
-If you extend past the free trial, the service costs $6.99/month.
+You can sign up for Disney+ HERE, which will allow you to stream Eddie’s Million Dollar Cook-Off and hundreds of other movies and shows on your computer, phone, tablet, smart TV or streaming device.
+The service costs $6.99/month.
 You may also opt for this discount bundle of Disney+, Hulu and ESPN+ for $12.99/month.

 - 1. Sign up for Disney+ here

 - 2. Go to Disneyplus.com or download the Disney+ app on your device